zeh/usfxr/README.md

 Changelog
 ---------

+#### 2014-12-17

+* Editor: Audio plays correctly when using the editor window in non-play mode in Unity 5 beta

 #### 2014-08-02 ([1.3](https://github.com/zeh/usfxr/releases/tag/1.3))

 * Editor: SfxrGameObject instances are properly removed when switching between play and edit mode (no more leftover objects)